Common Budgeting Mistakes & 15 Forecasting Errors to Avoid

 4. No Scenario Analysis – You should build your financial spreadsheet model in such a way that you can analyze various scenarios.
 You will want to be able to easily change assumptions so that you can analyze your financials for various scenarios.
 For example:

-5. Assumptions Not Based on Data – The last assumption based mistake that many entrepreneurs make is creating assumptions that are not based on data.
+5. Assumptions Not Based on Data – The last of our assumption based forecasting errors is that many entrepreneurs make is creating assumptions that are not based on data.
 For example, you might sell flower vases online.
-You might assume that the average American has at least 1 flower vase in their home, and they probably buy a new one every 10 years on average.
+You might assume that the average American has at least 1 flower vase in their home, and they probably buy a new one every ten years on average.
 The problem is that you have no idea how many of those potential customers will shop for a flower vase online.
-Those might sound like reasonable estimates, but there is a far more accurate way to estimate your market potential for selling flower vases online.
+Those might sound like reasonable estimates, but there is a far more accurate way to estimate your market potential for selling flower vases online, saving you from budgeting errors down the line.

 You can use the Google Adwords Keywords Tool to determine how many times keyword phrases related to “flower vase” are searched for on Google each month.